WORKING WITH THE NATIONAL TRUST

 It has now installed hundreds of smart meters at the places it cares for, and it's working to add more.
 After all, it's much easier to improve efficiency if you know how much energy you're using.

 - Visit the National Trust website to find out more about how it's working towards a low carbon future.

 'Travel to 2050'

-Throughout September and October 2019, we visited six properties with an interactive AR experience.
+As part of our partnership, we visited six properties with an interactive AR experience.

 The 'Travel to 2050' experience transported visitors to the year 2050, showing them what National Trust places and their environment could look like if we don't take action to update our energy system and reduce energy usage.

 Rising temperatures and extreme weather are already affecting National Trust sites across the UK.
 Properties are being damaged by rainwater and flooding, with gardens increasingly affected by drought and disease.